RaulPPelaez/Naga_KeypadMapper/README.md

 An example `mapping_xx.txt` configuration file is the following:

     #There must be no blank lines at the beginning of the file.
-Comments are accepted #cmt
+Comments are accepted
     1 - key=ctrl+t
     2 - toggle=A
     3 - click=8
     4 - key=C
     4 - key=A
-    etc
+    #etc

 If you want to dig more into configuration, you might find these tools useful: `xinput`, `evtest`